azuredevcollege/trainingdays/day6/challenges/challenge1.md

 Status: Downloaded newer image for hello-world:latest docker.io/library/hello-world:latest
 ```
 Docker started to do its magic.
-We requested from Docker that "hey please find the image called ```hello-world``` and pull it into this system from whereever it is located."
+We requested from Docker that "hey please find the image called ```hello-world``` and pull it into this system from wherever it is located."
 Docker did that.
 Docker pulled the image from it's default "Image Registry" which is called Docker Hub.
-By default, if you don't spesify the image registry url that your image is located "i.e. mcr.microsoft.com/mcr/hello-world", Docker assumes that it's stored at Docker Hub "docker.io/library/hello-world".
+By default, if you don't specify the image registry url that your image is located "i.e. mcr.microsoft.com/mcr/hello-world", Docker assumes that it's stored at Docker Hub "docker.io/library/hello-world".
 We also wanted to pull image called "hello-world" but as can be seen from the output Docker pulled the image called  "Status: Downloaded newer image for **hello-world:latest**".
 What's that **:latest**?
 An image name is made up of slash-separated name components and tags, optionally prefixed by a registry hostname.
 Registry hostname represents that in which registry that image is located.
 Slash-separated name components represent the repository of the image in that image registry.
 Last part, which is called tag represents the version of the image.
 It's meta-data you can use to distinguish versions of your Docker images. **:latest** is the default tag used by Docker.
 If it's not tagged otherwise, images are tagged as latest by default.
-And if you don't spesify the tag while working with docker image, docker always assumes that you're pointing the image tagged as  :latest.
+And if you don't specify the tag while working with docker image, docker always assumes that you're pointing the image tagged as  :latest.

 Let's type ```docker image ls``` one more time.
 ```shell